Meet the Performers

 Yoko Schwarz resides and teaches piano in Lexington, Massachusetts.
 Born in Tokyo, she began playing piano at the age of three.
 After graduating from Toho Music School, she earned her B.A. degree at the Conservatoire National Superieur de Musique and Dance de Paris.
 Schwarz has performed in nationally broadcast festivals in the United States, Europe and Japan, including the Aspen Music Festival, the William Kapell, Lugano, Delemont, Noyer-sur-Serein, the KMF Music Festival and the International Rachmaninoff Musical Festival.
 Today, she regularly accompanies local musicians, performs in recitals, and is a member of the Lexington Music Club.

 Pianist Akiko Tsukamoto is an active solo, collaborated in chamber music and piano duo musician.
 She came to the U.S. in 1999 and attended the Yale University School of Music.
 A winner of the Nishinihon International Music Competition, she has performed and collaborated with members of the Kyushu Philharmonic Orchestra.
 Also, Akiko has been an enthusiastic music educator.
 Currently, she maintains private piano studio in Watertown, MA where she enjoys teaching with both children and adults.
 She is a member of the MMTA, MTNA, and the Lexington Music Club.
-She graduated from the Toho Gakuen School of Music in piano performance and is also a certified teacher of the Alexander Technique and a member of the ASAT since 2016.
+She graduated from the Toho Gakuen College of Drama and Music and completed Music diploma in piano performance.
+She is also a certified teacher of the Alexander Technique and a member of the ASAT.
 Akiko is the President/Executive Music Director of the Boston Charity Concert since 2013.

 Yoko Schwarz and Akiko Tsukamoto have often performed piano duos together at concerts since 2007.